Pewejekubam/pocketnet_probe_nodes/README.md

 ### Common Issues

 1. **Script fails to run**:
-   - Ensure the script is executable (`chmod +x probe_nodes-08.sh`)
+   - Ensure the script is executable (`chmod +x probe_nodes.sh`).
-   - Check that all dependencies are installed (`jq`, `curl`, `msmtp`)
+   - Check that all dependencies are installed (`jq`, `curl`, `msmtp`).

 2. **No emails are sent**:
-   - Verify SMTP configuration
+   - Verify `.msmtprc` configuration.
-   - Check that `msmtp` is installed and working
+   - Check that `msmtp` is installed and working.
-   - Try the test mode by setting `EMAIL_TESTING` to `true`
+   - Try the test mode by setting `EMAIL_TESTING` to `true`.

 3. **Script reports "No seed nodes retrieved"**:
-   - Check your internet connection
+   - Check your internet connection.
-   - Verify the `SEED_NODES_URL` is correct and accessible
+   - Verify the `SEED_NODES_URL` is correct and accessible.

 4. **False positive LAG alerts**:
-   - Increase `MAJORITY_LAG_THRESH` to be more tolerant of small variations
+   - Increase `MAJORITY_LAG_THRESH` to be more tolerant of small variations.
-   - Check network connectivity to ensure all nodes are reachable
+   - Check network connectivity to ensure all nodes are reachable.

 5. **Invalid block height values**:
-   - Ensure your Pocketnet node is fully synced
+   - Ensure your Pocketnet node is fully synced.
-   - Check if your node's API is working properly
+   - Check if your node's API is working properly.

 ## Dependencies Installation